-The Apex LIS can be connected to your Electronic Health Record (EHR) or Practice Management (PM) application with the optional HL7 Patient Demographics, Orders and/or Results modules.
+The Apex POL LIS can be connected to your Electronic Health Record (EHR) or Practice Management (PM) application with the optional HL7 Patient Demographics, Orders and/or Results modules.
 The Apex Management Console can be used to resolve exceptions but this function is normally assigned to the application receiving results messages.
 The Connector can optionally receive HL7 order messages from an EHR or a patient demographics data feed from another application.

 A robust suite of regulatory compliance tools are included that automate the process of collecting, managing and reporting lab compliance.

 The Apex LIS provides the user with an extensive set of configuration options that allow the user to configure the application to match the needs of their lab and practice.

 The LIS allows you to manage all of your practice information.Screenshot

 The Company Location Maintenance module stores information in the database about the practices locations.

 The action buttons on the form let you: add, change, delete and search for practice location information.